 The Fine Print

-fully-funded employer-run pension for retirees is a pipe dream today so saving enough for retirement is an obligation that is placed solely upon the shoulders of the worker.
+A fully-funded employer-run pension for retirees is a pipe dream today so saving enough for retirement is an obligation that is placed solely upon the shoulders of the worker.
 Your job doesn’t contribute anything extra to the company’s 401(k) plan?
 Then you might want to be more frugal over the decades – or you could find an annuity that is designed to provide a source of payouts during your post-working years.
-Here’s the catch: U.S. News & World Report clearly says that an annuity is a contract between an insurance company and the annuitant (that’s you) and breaking this contract can prove impossible or “come at a steep cost.
+Here’s the catch: U.S. News & World Report clearly says that an annuity is a contract between an insurance company and the annuitant (that’s you) and breaking this contract can prove impossible or “come at a steep cost.”
 That’s because this legally-binding agreement has locked the annuitant “and the insurance company into contractual obligations” so it’s going to take some legwork to get out.
 A company that works with those considering selling annuities will make life easier – and more profitable.

 Best-Laid Plans